Can You Freeze Blue Cheese?

 - Stick it in the freezer.
 Once it’s frozen, it looks like this:

 Defrosting blue cheese is no rocket science.
 Take the package from the freezer and put it in the refrigerator.
 Make sure the blue-spotted cheese has enough time to thaw before you need it.
 That time, of course, depends on how you froze it, but overnight thawing is usually a safe bet.
+Unless you’ve frozen a whole big wedge, in which case you might need up to 24 hours or even two days to defrost it fully.

 If you’re in a hurry, you can thaw the dairy product in cold water.
 Or throw it in frozen in the pot or skillet you’re cooking the dish in.
 More rapid defrosting usually yields slightly worse results than doing it slowly in the fridge, but since you’re going to cook or bake that cheese either way, it shouldn’t matter that much.